-The ultimate guide to Campervan travel in New Zealand
+The ultimate guide to campervanning in New Zealand

-Year after year travellers keep listing New Zealand as one of the best countries to visit.
-Locals call its God’s own country, and a visit will show you why.
+Campervanning in New Zealand is on a lot of traveller's bucket list.
+Locals call New Zealand God’s own country, and a visit will show you why.
 The Kiwi countryside got plenty of press thanks to the Lord of the Rings films, and it is truly beautiful.
-Forests, rugged coastlines, dramatic mountain ranges with snow-capped peaks – New Zealand has it all.
+Forests, rugged coastlines, dramatic mountain ranges with snow-capped peaks, New Zealand has it all.

 New Zealand also has plenty of urban attractions in cities such as Wellington and Auckland, and there are all kinds activities to try out on the country’s north and south islands.

 A popular way to see this amazing part of the world is by campervan.
-It gives you the freedom to go where you like when you like, and of course you can travel at your own pace, as well as pull over and camp in just about any spot you fancy (within reason).
-But where should you go, what should do and what do you need to know for a motorhome adventure in New Zealand?
+It gives you the freedom to go where you like when you like, and of course, you can travel at your own pace, as well as pulling over and camp in just about any spot you fancy (within reason, check out info about (freedom) camping).
+But where should you go, what should do and what do you need to know to go campervanning in New Zealand?
 Here’s the ultimate guide for your epic Kiwi road trip.

 Although it is not the capital Auckland is the largest city in New Zealand.
-It’s not the prettiest town in the country but is a good spot for food, drink and nightlife.
-There are numerous activities you can have a go at in Auckland too, such as…
+It’s a good spot for food, drink and nightlife.
+The show never stops in Auckland.
+There are numerous activities you can have a go at in Auckland too, such as:

-3. Ascend the Sky Tower – This tower is 1000 feet tall and the highest in the southern hemisphere.
-At the top you can enjoy panoramic views over the entire city.
+- Ascend the Sky Tower – This tower is 1000 feet tall and the highest in the southern hemisphere.
+At the top, you can enjoy panoramic views over the entire city.

-5. Check out the north shore – This is the main beach area in Auckland, so a top spot to bask in the sun and enjoy the buzzing nightlife.
+- Check out the North shore – This is the main beach area in Auckland, so a top spot to bask in the sun and enjoy the buzzing nightlife.

 Bay of Islands

-4. Visit Rainbow Falls – A three mile hike will take you from Kerikeri to the impressive Rainbow Falls, so-called because often you can see a rainbow formed at the pool below the falls.
+- Visit Rainbow Falls – A three-mile hike will take you from Kerikeri to the impressive Rainbow Falls, so-called because often you can see a rainbow formed at the pool below the falls.

 The Garden City, as it is known, has been likened to a Victorian English town, thanks to its sculpted parks and gardens.
 If you cruise up to Christchurch you can do any of the following…